monilj/CalculateNextBirthdayAPI/README.md

 9. Right click and open cucumber-report.html to examine the execution report

 Future Scope
-1. Current code is not run time code as expcted vaues will get change tomorrow and tests will going to be fail
+1. Current code is not run time code which will calculate time remaining.
+So tests written for hour and day might fail if user execute this framework tomorrow.
-2. Need to write Java util methods which compare current time and current date and validate the response
+2. Need to write Java util methods which compares current time and current date at run time.
+3. Parameterized data in feature file mentioned in #2 and use it to validate the response
-3. CI/CD integration: Need to integrate this repo with Jenkins and schedule nightliy job.s
+4. CI/CD integration: Need to integrate this repo with Jenkins and schedule nightliy job.s